Must-Haves to Create Amazing B2B eCommerce Websites

 Everyone is on social media, and they’re doing more than sharing pictures of their children.
 People, including B2B buyers, do at least some of their product research over social media.
 There’s nothing worse for sales than an outdated or nonexistent social media presence, which leads many people to assume a company is inactive or not trustworthy.
 Manage your online presence carefully to make information about your services easy to access and up to date.

 - Brand establishment

 Next to pricing, personal relationships are the most important aspect of keeping customers from flocking to the competition.
-Building personal relationships with buyers helps make them long term customers.
+Building personal relationships with buyers help make them long-term customers.
 Transitioning to a primarily web-based sales method can seem like you’re leaving that personal touch behind, but that’s not true.
 Allowing buyers to customize their orders and their experience can help bring some of that personal touch back.

 Your customer grouping system should give you a good start, but be sure to allow as much leeway for custom orders as you can.
 Include text options on your buying screens that allow customers to add extra instructions and be sure to follow up on any order queries immediately.
 Make sure your online customers understand that they can ask for custom considerations and that you are more than happy to oblige.

 A blog is a great, one-stop shop for all your industry information, company updates, and humanizing web content.
 If you can maintain a current blog, you’ll make your website that much more accessible.
 Blogs are great for SEO help, as well.

 And your blog should absolutely be connected to your eCommerce site.
 Linking to a different domain is a disaster and will only confuse customers.
 If you don’t have the staff or the time to update a blog frequently, there are content creation companies that can help you stay on schedule.
 Don’t worry about posting incredibly frequently (sometimes as little as once a month will do) so long as your content is informative and relevant.
 Remember, it’s better to post less content than useless content.